Changing life for the better

 They live in sex-segregated dorms watched over by matrons, eat three healthy meals a day, and learn English and Swahili, the main languages of Kenya, which Maasai normally do not speak.

-Starting next year, Maasai Girls Fund elementary school graduates will attend Kimana High School, an excellent place to learn.
-This clip shows part of the campus, including garden where students grow a large portion of food served.
+Going forward, all Maasai Girls Fund elementary school graduates will attend Kimana High School, an excellent place to learn.
+This clip shows part of the campus, including the garden where students grow a large portion of food served.

 Menstrual Pads Make A Difference